 - room thermostat control, OR

 - external room thermostat control.

 - Space heating can be done by:

 - The indoor unit

 - An auxiliary boiler (field supply) connected to the system

-- When there is a heating request, the indoor unit or the auxiliary boiler starts operating.
-Which of these units operates, depends on the outdoor temperature (status of the changeover to external heat source).
-When the permission is given to the auxiliary boiler, the space heating by the indoor unit is turned OFF.

 - Bivalent operation is only possible if:

 - Space heating is turned ON, and

 - Tank operation is turned OFF

 - Domestic hot water is always produced by the storage tank connected to the indoor unit.